Quiver tree closeup

 Introduction

-Quiver trees are tall stately plants, ultimately reaching 10-25 ft.
-Quiver trees grow naturally in the northwestern parts of South Africa and in the southern and central parts of Namibia.
+Quiver trees are tall, stately plants, ultimately reaching 10–25 ft.
+They grow naturally in northwestern South Africa and in southern and central Namibia.
 Quiver trees are well adapted to dry places.

 The Details

-These trees are known as the quiver trees because the San people once used the tree’s thinner branches as quivers to carry arrows.
+These trees are known as quiver trees because the San people once used the tree’s hollowed branches as quivers to carry arrows.

 They usually grow in rocky, mountainous areas or on sandy plains.
-Like all Aloe-like plants, quiver trees are succulents, and they store water in their stems and leaves.
-Until recently they were considered a species of Aloe (Aloe dicotoma).
-But, they are now considered to be a cousing species (Aloidendron dichotomum).
+Like other aloes, quiver trees are succulents that store water in their stems and leaves.
+Until recently, they were considered a species of Aloe (Aloe dichotoma), but they are now placed in the closely related genus Aloidendron (Aloidendron dichotomum).

 The photos on this page were taken by Amante Darmanin or Ragnhild and Neil Crawford.